orbweaver/orbweaver/README.md

 - 👋 Hi, I’m @orbweaver
 - 👀 I’m interested in HPC, Data Science, Forensics and Ballistics
 - 🌱 I’m currently learning Data Science at EDx
-- 💞️ I’m looking to collaborate on Rust programming in relation to HPC and Machine learning
+- 💞️ I’m looking to collaborate on Rust or Python programming in relation to HPC and Machine learning
 - 📫 How to reach me: haven't figured that out yet

 <!---